The Circles - Book Two - Chapter 14 - Sunset on Osgiliath

 In late afternoon, away in the distance to the east, the captives could see the ruins of huge structures, the remains of a great city where once the Gondorian kings had ruled – Osgiliath, steeped in its traditions, and home to no one among the ranks of the living.
 The waning sun looked deeply between the moss and lichen covered girders, but could do nothing to dispel the shadows that lurked under broken and tilting roofs.

 "In that place reposes what remains of the King's House, and over there," he gestured, "is the Great Hall of Osgiliath.
 However, as you can see, no king rules here now.
 He has passed his scepter to the birds and beasts who are regents and reign here!
-Perhaps the ghosts of Isildur and Anarion, the sons of Elendil, mourn the loss of their city even unto this day!"
+Perhaps the ghosts of Isildur and Anárion, the sons of Elendil, mourn the loss of their city even unto this day!"

 Casting furtive glances about their surroundings, the column passed them by and marched on.
 The Southrons scarcely looked at them, talking among themselves in that manner which curious travelers everywhere have when visiting a quaint landmark of the past.

 After a short march through the city, the half-breed orc guards commanded the slaves to halt for the night.
 Waiting with the other women to be unchained from the line, Goldwyn thought she felt eyes upon her.
-As she glanced up, her eyes met those of the slaver.
+As she glanced up, her eyes met those of Esarhaddon.
 Becoming angered at the bold expression on his face, Fródwine looked from his mother towards the slaver and then stepped protectively in front of her.

 "Stay away from my mother!" he ordered with all the bravado of reckless youth.